TheBrainFamily/blazeRendererExample/README.md

 # blazeRendererExample
 Simple example of BlazeRenderer use.
 We are working on more robust and complex example, and a tutorial (Based on the meteor todo implementation), but for now:

+# Why?

+Meteor testing tooling skyrocketed in the last few years, with jest along wallabyjs leading the way to really unheard of testing experience.
+We wanted to be able to use those advances in the JS world - like amazing jest watch mode or wallabyjs real-time-test-reloads with meteor. [testable-meteor](https://github.com/TheBrainFamily/testable-meteor) package makes it possible for React, [testable-meteor](https://github.com/TheBrainFamily/testable-meteor) + [blazeRenderer](https://github.com/TheBrainFamily/blazeRenderer) makes it possible for blaze, which is even harder, since blaze is so coupled with Meteor.

 # Let the "picture" be worth a thousand words:

 ```javascript